RainingSea/cese/project/website/NewsReader/architect.md

 [CONTENT]
-"Implementation approach": "The application will be developed using Flask as the web framework for routing and serving pages.
-HTML will be used for the front-end interface.
-The development process will follow a simple MVC (Model-View-Controller) architecture to separate concerns and maintain clarity.
-User authentication will be managed through Flask sessions, and data will be stored in local text files for simplicity and efficiency.", "UI design": "The main user interface will consist of the following components: a Registration Page for new users, a Login Page for existing users, a Dashboard Page displaying news categories and articles, an Article Details Page for reading full articles, and a search bar for finding specific topics.
-Navigation will be straightforward, with links to register, log in, and log out clearly visible.
-The layout will be responsive and user-friendly, ensuring easy access to all features.", "Data Storage": "Data will be stored in local text files.
-User accounts will be stored in 'users.txt', and articles will be stored in 'articles.txt'.
-Each file will contain structured data, with each line representing a separate entry.
-User passwords will not be encrypted, and unique usernames will be enforced through simple checks when registering.", "File list": ["main.py", "templates/login.html", "templates/register.html", "templates/dashboard.html", "templates/article_details.html", "users.txt", "articles.txt"], "Data structures and interfaces": " classDiagram
+"Implementation approach": "The software will be structured using Flask as the web framework, allowing for easy routing and rendering of HTML templates.
+The application will consist of a main Python file that handles user management and article management functionalities.
+User sessions will be managed using Flask's session capabilities, and the application will utilize local text files for data storage.",

+"UI design":"The UI will consist of a simple layout with a Registration Page, Login Page, Dashboard Page, and Article Details Page.
+The Dashboard will feature categories for news articles and a search bar for filtering articles.
+Navigation will be clear, with buttons for logging in, registering, and logging out.
+Visual feedback will be provided for user actions such as successful login or registration.",

+"Data Storage":"Data will be stored in local text files.
+Different types of data will be stored in separate files.
+User data will be stored in 'users.txt', and articles will be stored in 'articles.txt'.
+This structured data storage will facilitate easy data retrieval and management through simple file manipulations in Python.",

+"File list": ["main.py", "templates/login.html", "templates/registration.html", "templates/dashboard.html", "templates/article_details.html", "users.txt", "articles.txt"],

+"Data structures and interfaces": " classDiagram
     class Main {
         -UserManager user_manager
         -ArticleManager article_manager
         +main() str
-        +register_user(username: str, password: str) bool
-        +login_user(username: str, password: str) bool
-        +logout_user() void
     }
     class UserManager {
-        -List users
+        -users_file: str
-        +add_user(username: str, password: str) bool
+        +register(username: str, password: str) bool
-        +validate_user(username: str, password: str) bool
+        +login(username: str, password: str) bool
-        +load_users() void
-        +save_users() void
+        +logout() void
     }
     class ArticleManager {
-        -List articles
+        -articles_file: str
-        +load_articles() void
+        +load_articles() list
-        +get_articles_by_category(category: str) List
-        +search_articles(query: str) List
+        +search_articles(keyword: str) list
         +get_article_details(article_id: int) str
     }
 ",